vivek0464/Determinant-visualize-and-calculate/README.md

 For any problem regarding the application, you can directly raise an issue on its official github repository.

 ## Installation
-You can download the project and use the following instructions to build the project into .exe format that can be used by any windows platform.
+You can either download and build the project yourself or you can download the .exe file which can directly be used on windows platform from this location -> "Determinant-visualize-and-calculate/Matrix determinent/bin/Debug/